cancianilorenzo/Communication-Stack/README.md

 Now that everything is set up for your needs, let's move on usage
 <br>
-Library expose few functions ready to go, you need to put this before your main function and then you can forget about TRAP, it will keep going in the backgroud
+Library expose few functions ready to go, you need to put this at the begin of your main function and then you can forget about TRAP, it will keep going in the backgroud
 ```
 TRAPGPIO(); //Initialize GPIO needed from TRAP
 TRAPTimer(); //Start TRAP timers, so TRAP as it is based on timers